manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

-To start we sort the array.
+Then use this to sort the array.

 ```c
   qsort( list, length, sizeof( int ), cf_func );